msoerjanto/myChatApplication/README.md

 3. The user can then view available rooms via '/rooms' option, send private messages to online users via '/w username message'

 4. The user can also join or create rooms via the '/join roomName' option.
 Note that this command creates a room if the specified roomName does not exist.
+Also rooms will be destoryed if there are no participants and a user can only participate in a single room at a given time, thus the user will need to leave a room before joining a new one.
+It is definitely possible to participate in multiple rooms but I decided to stick to this simpler implementation for now.

 5. Once in a room, the user can then talk to other participants in the room, view participants via '/list' or leave via the '/leave' option